lukeyeager/lukeyeager.github.io/_posts/2023-10-30-icanhazip-over-icmp.md

 # Conclusion
 I had a lot of fun with this project!
-I reminded myself of many things I had forgotten about IP, ICMP, and C programming.
+I reminded myself of many things I had forgotten regarding IP, ICMP, and C programming.
 And I learned a lot about about eBPF, which was new to me.

 I'm sure there are many other ways to accomplish this goal (such as [github.com/blechschmidt/fakeroute](https://github.com/blechschmidt/fakeroute) and [github.com/jordiprats/netfilter-icmp2ip](https://github.com/jordiprats/netfilter-icmp2ip)) - let me know what I missed!